GomaaMohamed/UART_Bootloader/README.md

 ```
 $ make clean
 ```
-3. To erase the flash
+3. To erase the Flash
 ```
 $ make erase
 ```